Take your time to browse our great range of villas and houses for sale in and around Javea.

 Over the last few years, there has been a tendency to build a more modern villa style in the area, with clean lines and a minimalist and angular design.

 If that’s what you are looking for, we have an excellent choice of new constructions for you to consider.
-But if you prefer a more traditional Spanish villa, then we have plenty of resale villas on offer at prices to suit all budgets.
+But if you prefer a more traditional Spanish villa, we offer plenty of resale villas at prices to suit all budgets.

-There are numerous reasons people choose to relocate or buy a holiday home in Javea.
+People choose to relocate or buy a holiday home in Javea for numerous reasons.
 Perhaps the most common reason is the climate, recognised by the WHO (World Health Organization) as one of the world’s healthiest.